Abdelrahman339/Fantasy/README.md

 Admin : 3abwa w abdullah
 leagues and its data:
 teams and footballers:
-The compition : Amr and O.H777
+The competion : Amr and O.H777
 bonus : mohamed
 file manpulation : Amr and Mohamed